idiap/bob/src/python/visioner/doc/index.rst

    Look at the user manual using :py:func:`help()` for operational details.

-3. Use key-point localization with :py:class:`torch.visioner.Localizer`:
+3. Use key-point localization with :py:class:`bob.visioner.Localizer`:

    In this mode, the Visioner will return a single bounding box and the x and y coordinates of every detected land mark in the image.
 The number of landmarks following the bounding box is determined by the loaded model.
 In
    |project|, we ship with two basic models:

-   * :py:const:`torch.visioner.DEFAULT_LMODEL_EC`: this is the default model used for keypoint localization if you don't provide anything to the :py:const:`torch.visioner.Localizer` constructor.
+   * :py:const:`bob.visioner.DEFAULT_LMODEL_EC`: this is the default model used for keypoint localization if you don't provide anything to the :py:const:`bob.visioner.Localizer` constructor.
 A call to the function operator (:py:meth:`__call__()`) will return the bounding box followed by the coordinates of the left and right eyes respectively.
 The format is (top-left b.box x, top-left b.box y, b.box width, b.box height, left-eye x, left-eye y, right-eye x, right-eye y).

-   * :py:const:`torch.visioner.DEFAULT_LMODEL_MP`: this is an alternative model that can be used for keypoint localization.
+   * :py:const:`bob.visioner.DEFAULT_LMODEL_MP`: this is an alternative model that can be used for keypoint localization.
 A call to the function operator with a Localizer equipped with this model will return the bounding box followed by the coordinates of the eye centers, eye corners,